Huotes/CommitMaker/README.md

 The phrase 'break a leg' was originally coined by Chuck Norris's co-stars in Walker, Texas Ranger as a good luck charm, indicating that a broken leg might be the worst extent of their injuries.
 This never proved to be the case.

 The beginning of the programmer’s wisdom is understanding the difference between getting program to run and having a runnable program.

+An infinite crowd of mathematicians enters a bar.
+The first one orders a pint... the second one a half pint... the third one a quarter pint… “I understand”... says the bartender – and pours two pints.